If you do not meet minimum requirements for entry to ANU, the following schemes may offer you some alternative options.

 - designated rural schools under the Country Areas Program (PDF, 72KB)

 - schools categorised as disadvantaged (PDF, 122KB) under the NSW Department of Education and Communities Priority Schools Funding Program, the Australian Government National Partnership for Low Socio-economic Status School Communities Program or similar program.

 The University will offer early entry to students from these three streams based on the recommendation of the School Principal.
 Offers will be conditional on the applicant gaining a minimum ATAR of 70.
 Contact your Career Advisor at your school if you think you qualify for this program.

-To be considered, applications must be submitted to the ANU Admissions Office on the ANU PRS application form (PDF, 182KB) by 30 September each year.
+To be considered, applications must be submitted to the ANU Admissions Office on the ANU PRS application form: ANU PRS application form (PDF, 182KB), ANU PRS application form (Word, 205KB) by 30 September each year.
 Applicants must also submit an on-line application to UAC listing their ANU program of choice as a preference.

 ANU Secondary College